 Old Poor Law documents relating to the Sheffield area (such as settlement removal orders, bastardy bonds and apprenticeship indentures) were often drawn up on the authorisation of the West Riding Justices of the Peace (who had county-wide responsibilities for guarding the peace) and many poor law cases would have found their way into the West Riding Quarter Sessions Court.
-Records for the West Riding Quarter Sessions Court are held at West Riding Quarter Sessions Court are held at West Yorkshire Archive Service, Wakefield.
-For parts of Sheffield formerly in Derbyshire, relevant records may have survived in the Derbyshire Quarter Sessions Court collection held at Derbyshire Record Office.
+Records for the West Riding Quarter Sessions Court are held at West Yorkshire Archive Service, Wakefield.